 Being a foster parent is a very rewarding experience.
 You will be caring for children who have been abused or neglected and serving as a role model for the biological families who are working to be reunified with their children.
-This is the ultimate public trust.

 - Attend an information session

-- Complete 30 hours of
+- Complete 27 hours of pre-service training

 - Participate in child abuse and criminal background check